Melanoma in skin of colour

 Suspicious lesions are then surgically removed for pathological examination (diagnostic excision) using a 2–3 mm margin around the lesion.
 Partial biopsies are sometimes considered for larger suspicious lesions .

 Pathological diagnosis of melanocytic lesions can also be difficult.
-Immunohistochemical stains may be considered to confirm whether a suspicious lesion is a melanoma .
+The use of immunohistochemical stains may be considered to confirm whether a suspicious lesion is a melanoma .

 What is the differential diagnosis for melanoma?